message-exp/nori-server/README.md

 3. Open the project directory.

+4. Duplicate `.env.sample` and rename as `.env`.

-4. Select "Reopen in Container" and wait until the process is complete.
+5. Select "Reopen in Container" and wait until the process is complete.

 ### Local